 A floating-point decimal transmits the exponent on the wire while a fixed-point decimal specifies a fixed exponent in a message schema.
 A constant negative exponent specifies a number of assumed decimal places to the right of the decimal point.

-Implementations should support both 32bit and 64bit mantissa.
+Implementations should support both 32-bit and 64-bit mantissa.
 The usage depends on the data range that must be represented for a particular application.
-It is expected that an 8bit exponent should be sufficient for all FIX uses.
+It is expected that an 8-bit exponent should be sufficient for all FIX uses.